 - I reduced the heat to low after the first pancake because was too hot.

-- Serve with butter and pour on our delicious Pumpkin Spice Syrup
+- Serve with butter and pour on our delicious Vermont Maple Syrup

 - Store any leftover pancakes individually or layered between waxed paper in the freezer up to 1 month; reheat in the microwave or in the toasted oven.

 Total Fat 5.2 g

 Sodium 288.4 mg